-After the beginning of World War I, Bulla returned to work in his father's photo agency shooting numerous events of 1917-1918, including the documentary film on the February Revolution of 1917, the "Chronicle of the revolution in Petrograd."
-Bulla then photographed the events of the October 1917 uprising and directed the photography of the Petrograd Soviet.
+At the outbreak of World War I, Bulla resumed work in his father's photo agency shooting numerous events of 1917-1918, including the documentary film on the February Revolution of 1917, Chronicle of the Revolution in Petrograd.
+Bulla then photographed the events of the October 1917 uprising and directed photography for the Petrograd soviet.
 He also created portraits of Grigori Zinoviev, Lev Kamentsev, Stalin and other Soviet and Party leaders.

-in 1928 Bulla and his brother submitted 30 photographs to the exhibition "Soviet Photograhy over 10 years," where he was awarded with an honorary diploma.
-In 1938, Bulla was arrested following a denunication from an employee of the Bulla photo agency.
-He was accused of being an 'Enemy of the people,' and was exiled to the Far East, where he died in 1938.
+In 1928 Bulla and his brother submitted 30 photographs to the exhibition Ten Years of Soviet Photography, where he was awarded with an honorary certificate.
+In 1938, Bulla was arrested following an accusation from an employee of being an "Enemy of the People."
+He was exiled to the Far East, where he died in 1938.